spezialis/tangibles_worlds/README.md

 - [ ] Bunch of others things on the scripts:
 	- [ ] Animate lights.
 	- [ ] Move them around.
+	- [ ] Animate light intensity and range and color.

 #### Some visuals
 ![Alt text](Readme_data/Images/Test_scene.png)